The Sheriff's Children: Plot summary

 Sheriff Campbell goes to the county jail to protect Tom from the lynch mob that is going to approach soon.
 His daughter Polly begs her father not to go to the county jail since the mob may get out of control and hurt her father.
 The Sheriff goes anyway and brings his pistol with him.
 While monitoring the jail, the mob arrives and asks for the sheriff to release Tom into their custody.
 The Sheriff denies them entrance in and the mob becomes enraged by the Sheriff's lack of understanding.
 The mob threatens to break down the door of the jail to retrieve Tom.
 The Sheriff states that if they try to do that, he will shoot them.
 The mob eventually backs down and leaves the county jail.
 While the Sheriff was dealing with the mob, Tom takes his pistol and uses it to try to escape.
 He orders the Sheriff to unlock the doors within the cell and jail.
 After the jail is unlocked Tom states that he has but no choice to kill the Sheriff in order to escape.
 He exclaims that he did not kill the captain, but the court will not believe him and hang him regardless.
 The Sheriff is confused and questions Tom as to why he would try to kill him after he had saved him from the lynch mob.
-Tom then explains that he is his bastard son who was sold when he was younger to help pay for the debts that the Sheriff and his family was in.
+Tom then explains that he is his bastard son who was sold when he was younger to help pay for the debts that the Sheriff and his family owed.
 The Sheriff then remembers Tom's mother Cicely and Tom and asks why he would try to kill his own father.
-Tom proclaims that The Sheriff was never a father, but a man who he shares blood with.
+Tom proclaims that the Sheriff was never a father, but a man who he shares blood with.
 Because of the way he treated his mother and himself, Tom believes that the Sheriff never valued him as a son because of the color of his skin.
 He curses him for making him feel like a white man on the inside but a black man on the outside.
 Tom and the sheriff continue to bicker about how he is free now and the color of his skin, that Polly enters the jail cell and shoots Tom just before he is about to kill the Sheriff.
 The Sheriff then wraps Tom in a tourniquet and locks him back up and returns home with Polly.